-- b) A description of how the objective of 'no net loss' will be met by the proposal/s, including a description of tools and methods to achieve this.
-These Recommended actions to achieve these outcomes which156 may include: - i.
+- i.
 Formal legal protection; - ii.
 Pest or weed control; - iii.
 Grazing regimes/management to protect values; - iv.
 Fencing; - v.
 Restoration planting or other restoration measures; - vi.
 Confirmation that area/s will not be subject to future land use change or development activity that will impact on the identified values present; - vii.
-Confirmation that the tools and methods will endure beyond any fragmentation of the farming operation enterprise157 e.g. as a result of changes in ownership - 3.
-Recommendations for monitoring and review of progress in achieving the outcomes.158 - 1.
-The plan shall include for each proposed management method above: - a) Detail commensurate with the scale of the environmental effects and risks; - b) Defined measurable targets that clearly set a pathway and timeframe for achievement; - c) Any proposed monitoring and information or records to be kept for measuring performance and achievement of the target. - 2.
-Confirmation from an appropriately qualified and experienced ecologist that the proposed methods will achieve the objective.159
+Confirmation that the tools and methods will endure beyond any fragmentation of the farming operation enterprise 158 e.g. as a result of changes in ownership - 3.
+Recommendations for monitoring and review of progress in achieving the outcomes.
+159 - 1.
+The plan shall include for each proposed management method above: - Detail commensurate with the scale of the environmental effects and risks; - b) Defined measurable targets that clearly set a pathway and timeframe for achievement; - Any proposed monitoring and information or records to be kept for measuring performance and achievement of the target. - 2.
+Confirmation from an appropriately qualified and experienced ecologist that the proposed methods will achieve the objective.
+160